Originally published in the Hopkinton Independent

 According to Schwartz, people come to Turning Point seeking help in coping with adverse life experiences, life transitions, crisis, and developmental issues.
 “Everyone experiences these things,” she said.
 “Over the years, we have been able to handle the variety of problems people face, from long-term chronic situations to more acute crisis intervention.
 We help to give people a perspective.
 We give sound guidance when necessary and the people here are excellent professional counselors.”

 Sharon Schwartz has always been an adaptive learner.
 In 1997 she became certified in EMDR-Therapy.
 Today, she is one of the leading practitioners in this therapy method which works on symptoms, allowing emotional healing, even when seemingly impervious to other forms of therapy.
-EMDR is an approach that helps people reprocess their stuck beliefs, caused by critical events, adverse life experiences that she calls the “bumps” in their lives.
+EMDR is an approach that helps people reprocess their stuck beliefs, caused by adverse life experiences that she calls the “bumps” in ones lives.
 Once reprocessed, the bumps dissolve and get “digested”, allowing the client to move from the past thru to the present, eliminating them at warp speed.
 The shift that occurs enables the client to naturally adapt their own behavior and foster positive change in their life.
 “This type of therapy has been incredibly useful in helping people to achieve breakthroughs when other approaches haven’t worked.”

 Turning Point has successfully evolved over the years, incorporating new theories and techniques into the practice.
 “There have been incredible breakthroughs in the field,” she added.
 For the past 20 years, Schwartz who trained as one of the early EMDR practitioners, extensively applies EMDR in her practice.
 She continues to innovate in EMDR work and is a recognized expert in her field, teaching, training, and speaking internationally.
 After successfully utilizing EMDR with adults for years, Schwartz was one of the early innovators to explore how the techniques would be beneficial for children.